What is Dry Needling?

 Dry Needling treatments are currently being offered at the following centers:

-Blue Ash Center, Hyde Park Center, Crestview Hills/Chapel Place Center, Crestview Hills/ Chancellor Dr Center, Florence Center, Maineville/South Lebanon Center, Montgomery Center, Mason Center, Independence Center, Oxford Center, Dry Ridge Center and Hamilton Center.
+Blue Ash Center, Hyde Park Center, Crestview Hills/Chapel Place Center, Crestview Hills/ Chancellor Dr Center, Florence Center, Maineville/South Lebanon Center, Montgomery Center, Mason Center, Independence Center, Oxford Center, Dry Ridge Center, Hamilton Center, and Tri-Country/Fairfield Center.

 To schedule an appointment for Dry Needling please call 513.701.6100 or click the button below.